Destiny: The Taken King: Development

 The development of The Taken King aimed to continue addressing criticisms surrounding Destiny and its previous expansions by critics and players; executive producer Mark Noseworthy stated that Bungie had analyzed "about what people want to do, what they're enjoying, what they're not liking", and used this information to influence its content.
 Destiny had historically been panned by critics for its repetitive mission structure and disjointed narrative—a side effect of having changed the initial story late in original development.
 Noseworthy stated that Bungie was "definitely trying to improve the storytelling" of Destiny, and that with The Taken King, their goal was to "deliver a story that players can really sink their teeth into.
 The Taken King's a villain, a bad guy that you see and understand, and his motivations and what he's doing.
 You're trying to stop.
 You understand the steps you're taking to get there, to defeat him.
 We're definitely trying to improve the storytelling in the game."

 Changes were made to other areas as well; strike designer James Tsai explained that the strike missions in The Taken King were designed to be less "static" and have "personality", emphasizing dynamic elements such as enemy types and placements, dialogue, and the ability to earn exclusive gear.
 The new raid mission, "King's Fall", was described by creative director Luke Smith as being "our biggest raid to date – in terms of encounters, of spaces, of the conclusion.
 It is our most epic finale".
 Unlike the previous raids, "King's Fall" was designed at its harder difficulty level first, and then scaled down for its easier mode, rather than vice versa.
 Lead designer Gavin Irby explained that the harder version would not only have higher-leveled enemies, but additional mechanics that must be dealt with.
 On November 26, 2015, Bungie announced that it would add new weekly bonus challenges to King's Fall in early-December, in which one of its boss fights will have an additional objective that will reward bonus items if met.

+Ghost was recast with Nolan North for The Taken King.
+According to Bungie, the actor change was made due to Dinklage's availability.
+Ghost assumes a larger speaking role in The Taken King, accompanying the Guardian aboard the Dreadnaught of the Hive god Oryx.
+The character's expanded role coincided with North replacing Dinklage and the retroactive re-recording the entire role of Ghost originated by Dinklage in the base game.
+Creative director Luke Smith explained that Bungie wanted one version of Ghost to accompany the player from the beginning of the game through the expansion.
+North was excited to put his mark on the role and hoped to evolve the character in future Destiny releases; his subsequent work introduced a more overtly comic side to Ghost.